WJRT-TV: ABC-owned station

 In 1994, New World Communications signed an affiliation deal with Fox Broadcasting Company, resulting in most of New World's stations switching affiliations to Fox, including Phoenix's CBS affiliate, KSAZ-TV.
 CBS secured a replacement affiliate in that market via a larger deal with the Meredith Corporation, owner of NBC affiliate WNEM, that also saw WNEM switching from NBC to CBS.
 NBC was rumored to be courting SJL about either purchasing WJRT and WTVG, their existing affiliate in Toledo, Ohio, or securing a long-term affiliation deal for both stations.
 As a result, Capital Cities/ABC agreed to purchase both WJRT and WTVG for $155 million in October 1994, effectively preserving their affiliation in Flint and gaining a VHF affiliate in Toledo.
 Former CBS affiliate WEYI-TV took the NBC affiliation dropped by WNEM.
 Soon after ABC purchased WJRT, the station returned to the top of the Mid-Michigan ratings for prime time, where it remains today.
-Because Capital Cities spun the station off decades earlier, WJRT-TV was the only ABC station not part of the Capital Cities/ABC merger in 1986.
-Longtime ABC affiliates KTRK-TV in Houston and WPVI-TV in Philadelphia were part of the merger.

 When ABC acquired WJRT in 1995, it was reunited with its namesake radio station, WJR.
 WJR's owner, Capital Cities, had acquired ABC in 1986.
 In 2002, WFDF (now a Detroit station), which unsuccessfully sought a channel 12 license in the 1950s, would also become a sister to WJRT-TV when ABC bought the station.
 However, this reunion was partially broken up, as ABC sold WJR, along with other ABC Radio properties, to Citadel Broadcasting in January 2006; they are now owned by Cumulus Media.

 ABC12, the first in Mid-Michigan, started their digital broadcast on May 1, 2002, on channel 36.
 In June 2008, the station received a construction permit for post-transition digital facilities.